 Practice this for a predetermined amount of time.
 Start to own more of your badass self.

 With the plot line pivot, you’re actually going to rehearse going back and forth between these states of feeling anxiety to being in control and receiving the emotions.

 The difference is changing your mindset and changing your attitude.
 There is importance in noticing the data your body is giving you and honoring that space.

 If you are looking to take a supplement with this technique, I recommend taking it at the end.
 Set a timer for 1-minute of receiving, and then 1 minute of going back into your confident self, repeating that two or three times ending in confidence and then set a hard stop.
 After ending with confidence is a great time to take a supplement like the Calm-on-Command Bundle*.
 Or even doing self-care.

 We talked about how to change your attitude about anxiety and strategies that you can use to create a new plot line so that you don’t have to be the victim to anxiety.
-We talked about what you can do so that you don’t have to resist anxiety because what we resist will persist.
+We talked about what you can do so that you don’t have to resist anxiety because what we resist will persist, how we can change our mindset and relationship with anxiety.
 We can’t change our problem we’re not willing to have.
 Start using this plot line pivot.